 Flow Rate

-Adjustable flow control makes it ideal for delicate setups like fry tanks, allowing customization to avoid stressing small fish.
+Adjustable flow settings make it ideal for delicate setups like fry tanks, allowing gentle water movement that keeps the environment clean without stressing fish.

 Noise Level